 Norman architecture is a style of medieval architecture built in England following the Norman conquest in 1066.

-Norman architecture is Romanesque
+Norman architecture is ‘Romanesque’

-Romanesque is used to describe medieval European buildings built between the 10th- and 12th-centuries, in a style inspired by the Romans.
+Romanesque describes medieval European buildings built between the 10th and 12th centuries in a style inspired by the Romans.

-The Normans aspired to create an empire as mighty as Rome and were inspired by both the architecture of their homeland and the works of their illustrious, ancient forebears.
+The Normans aspired to create an empire as mighty as Rome and were inspired by the architecture of their homeland and the works of their illustrious, ancient forebears.